Differences between JDK, JRE and JVM

 - Java Virtual Machine (JVM), including Java HotSpot Client and Server Virtual Machines.

-To understand how the JRE works let us consider a Java source file saved as Example.java.
+Consider a java source file saved as ‘Example.java’.
 The file is compiled into a set of Byte Code that is stored in a “.class” file.
 Here it will be “Example.class“.

 - Class Loader